castroalves/hygraph-kbar/README.md

-# Command+k interface for GraphCMS
+# Command + K interface for Hygraph

-Are you tired of clicking around GraphCMS sections?
+Are you tired of clicking around Hygraph sections?
 Me too!
-That's why I've created this command+k interface for GraphCMS.
+That's why I've created this command+k interface for Hygraph.